On the Credibility of Deniable Communication in Court: Introduction

 In our view, the deniability literature's focus on courtroom applications is misplaced.
 Even if deniability is implemented perfectly, we expect evidence derived from deniable communication systems to be often relied upon in courts --- not because of a lack of understanding of deniability, but as part of the proper operation of evidentiary systems.

 Courts authenticate evidence using processes that have been developed over centuries to account for the reality that \emph{evidence has always been forgeable}.
 These processes are heavily reliant on circumstantial evidence and witnesses, and deliberately admit evidence that could conceivably have been forged --- such as verbal testimony, letters, photographs, and so on --- for evaluation by a jury or judge (who may eventually decide they were actually faked).
-Just like chat transcripts, these other types of evidence are generally admitted in legal proceedings absent strong evidence of their unreliability, which must go well beyond the mere possibility of forgery.
+Just like (cryptographically deniable) chat transcripts, these other types of evidence are generally admitted in legal proceedings absent strong evidence of their unreliability, which must go well beyond the mere possibility of forgery.

-None of this means that cryptographic deniability is useless; in our view, courtrooms were never the killer application for cryptographic deniability.
-Moreover, deniability may play an important role in limited contexts within legal proceedings, even if the fact of deniability by itself should not be grounds for evidence to be excluded from a courtroom.
+Courts were never the killer application for cryptographic deniability, in our view.
+That said, deniability is far from useless in court.
+Deniability may play an important role in limited contexts within legal proceedings, even if the fact of deniability by itself should not be grounds for evidence to be excluded from a courtroom.
 In routine use, deniable communication preserves a stronger ability to argue against evidence that lacks strong authentication (i.e., as noted above, most evidence), compared to other more attributable communication methods.
 As such, the use of deniable communication places a renewed emphasis on traditional fact-finding processes within the legal system, which were designed to deal with unreliable and forgeable evidence, shifting the focus to questions such as: is the witness who brought the transcript to the court reliable?
 How was the evidence discovered?
 Is it corroborated by other parties, and what are their incentives?
 Is the transcript consistent with the relevant party’s other conduct?